jbcodeforce/ML-studies/docs/genAI/agentic.md

 ## Challenges

-Existing demonstration of agent in actions are very specific use cases and are giving too much freedom to Agents without enough controls.
-This not ready for production usages.
-LLMs in the agent are loosing their efficiency overtime.
+Existing demonstrations of agent in action are for very specific use cases and are giving too much freedom to Agents without enough controls.
+This is not ready for production usages.
+LLMs in the agent are loosing their efficiency over time.

-Developers need to address the level of freedom to give to the LLMs
+Developers need to address the level of freedom given to the LLMs.

 | Type | Decide output | Decide steps to take | Determine step sequences |
 | --- | --- | --- | --- |